aqueous-humor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

 10. 9-divide_and_rule prints the result of env POWER divided by env DIVIDE, followed by a new line.

+11. 10-love_exponent_breath displays the result of env BREATH to the power of env LOVE.

+12.